-As Coordinator for Youth Community Planning & Development, Rasheada meets with youth, families, government leaders and youth-serving, community-based organizations to develop a coordinated community plan for youth development.
+As Director of Youth & Community Partnerships, Rasheada meets with youth, families, government leaders and youth-serving, community-based organizations to develop a coordinated community plan for youth development.
 In developing the community plan, Rasheada will conduct a landscape scan of the current programs and services that work with youth in our community as well as identify opportunities for shared services and better coordination among youth serving organizations.

-programs for youth.
-Rasheada also serves on the Board of Directors for Home HeadQuarters and the Greater Syracuse Land Bank and is a coach for the Girls’ High School Basketball team at Syracuse Academy of Science.
+Rasheada currently serves on the Syracuse Common Council.
+In addition to her work as a Common Councilor, Rasheada also serves on the Board of Directors for Home HeadQuarters and the Greater Syracuse Land Bank, as well as being a coach for the Girls’ High School Basketball team at Syracuse Academy of Science.
 Rasheada has received many leadership awards including the 2019 NYSCAA Leadership Award Advocate for Families and Communities and the 2019 NeighborWorks America Dorothy Richardson Award for Resident Leadership.
 She is a graduate of Empire State College.